ruuda/diskctl/README.md

 # Diskctl

-Diskctl is an domain-specific inventory management for tracking disks in btrfs file systems.
-It is useful when your storage needs escalated from one external disk, to the point where you have several disks lying on your desk and you realize “Hmm, which one was which again?
+Diskctl is an domain-specific inventory management system for tracking disks in btrfs file systems.
+It is useful when your storage needs have escalated from one external disk, to the point where you have several disks lying on your desk and you realize “Hmm, which one was which again?
 Maybe I should have labeled them.”

 With Diskctl you track your disks, LUKS volumes, and btrfs file systems, in a TOML file.
-This file acts as a crude inventory database.
+This file acts as a crude inventory database that can be kept under source control.
 Diskctl can check it for consistency, and display derived properties, such as the price per terabyte, or wipe speed in MB/s.

 Diskctl is a bespoke utility that is aimed at my very particular setup.
 In its current form it is probably not useful to anybody else, but perhaps it can form